ericholscher/ericholscher.com/site/blog/drafts/better-javascript-workflow-with-django.rst

 	beefy client.js:bundle.js

 Beefy should now be serving on port `9966`.
-You can point Django at this for static media by using a setting:
+You can point Django at this for static media by using the setting:

 .. code-block:: python